Human Trafficking

 What is Human Trafficking?

-"Recruiting, offering, transferring, procuring, harbouring or receiving human beings for the purpose of exploitation."
+"Recruiting, offering, transporting, brokering, harboring or receiving people for the purpose of exploitation."

-It is characterised by the fact that people are disposed of like objects or goods that can be bought and sold at will.
+A defining characteristic is that people are treated like objects or goods that can be bought and sold at will.
+This exploitation can include sexual exploitation, labor exploitation, or the removal of body organs.

-The perpetrators take advantage of their victims' poverty and lack of prospects as well as their hope for a better future to deceive and recruit them with false promises of work or marriage opportunities in another country.
-They may then enter this destination country legally or illegally.
+The perpetrators exploit the poverty and lack of prospects of their victims, as well as their hope for a better future, to deceive and recruit them with false promises of job or marriage opportunities in another country.
+Entry into this destination country can then occur legally or illegally.

-However, the victims are then forced into a relationship of dependency and exploited through debt bondage, coercion or violence.
-Ultimately, they are deprived of their autonomy and their freedom of choice and movement and lose any right of self-determination over their bodies.
+However, the victims are subsequently forced into a relationship of dependency and exploited through debt bondage, coercion, or violence.
+Ultimately, they are deprived of their autonomy, their freedom of choice and movement, and lose any right to self-determination over their own bodies.

 150